 In the semester before you intend to graduate, students submit an Online Application for Graduation by completing the steps below.
 Before you begin, please take note of the following instructions and deadlines.
 If the Business Option will be a component of the B.S.
-Biology degree, this is indicated through Oscar
+Biology degree, declare the Business Option through Oscar following these instructions (www.degreeworks.gatech.edu/images/training/concentration_mgt.pdf).

-(www.degreeworks.gatech.edu/images/training/concentration\mgt.pdf).